Are you tired of always going back and forth with coworkers just to explain something?

 10. Quick tips or answering questions

 Has someone ever asked you a question on how to do a seemingly simple task, and you find yourself writing them a novel in email form?
 It’s actually faster to just make them a quick GIF.
+Plus, then you’ll have it on hand if that same question is emailed to you again.

 It’s also easier for the person to follow along.
 Perfect for the workplace social platform, such as Slack, Teams, or Flowdock.